bankkeez/insight-api/README.md

 # Insight API

-A repository for Insight API.
+An API for Insight application.

 ## Prerequisites

-- Node version 10 or above
+- Node JS version 10 or above

 ## Installation

-1. Move into the cloned repository and install node modules.
+1. Install node modules after the repository is cloned.

 ```
-    $ cd insight-api
     $ npm install
 ```

-## Run Locally
+## Run the application

-1. Run the command.
+1. Start the development server.

 ```
-    $ strapi start
+    $ starpi develop
 ```

-- The application is located at: http://localhost:1337/admin
+- Link to manage the API: http://localhost:1337/admin
+- Link to access the server: http://localhost:1337
-- Press Ctrl+C to terminate the server
+- To stop the server press Ctrl+C.

+## Developer

+- Piyawat Setthitikun